 However, when businesses understand the power of factoring receivables, there is nothing to dread.

 Like Dorothy’s ruby red slippers, businesses have always had the power to get where they need – with the receivables themselves.
-That’s because, in the world of factoring, receivables are as good as cash on hand.
+That’s because, in the world of accounts receivable financing, your invoices are as good as cash on hand.
 The moment an invoice is generated, it can be exchanged almost immediately with a factoring company for up to 90% of its value in cash.
 They receive the balance, less factoring fees of 1% to 5%, when the customer pays the invoice.
 With an established factoring account, the process of factoring receivables can be repeated as often as needed.

 When Factoring Receivables Makes Sense